TravnikovDev/gemini-bulk-image-saver/README.md

-# Gemini Bulk Image Saver
+# Gemini Bulk Image Downloader

 Chrome extension to bulk download images from Gemini conversations on `https://gemini.google.com/`.
 It injects a floating UI that collects all conversation images and saves them into a named folder under your Downloads directory.